Cellous/ai-bootcamp-portfolio/week-04-Autonomous-AI-Agents/README.md

 Recent models trained to “think before answering” use internal reasoning techniques at the training level rather than prompting strategies.
 In practice, agent design focuses on **tool usage and decision flow**, not exposing internal chain-of-thought to the user.

+## Security & Safe Agent Design Considerations

+When designing agent-based systems, it is important to account for the increased risk that comes with higher levels of autonomy.
+This module highlights several key security considerations relevant to agent design:

+- **Unintended Code Generation:** Large language models may occasionally generate unsafe or harmful commands while attempting to be helpful.
+Agents should never directly execute model-generated code without strict validation or sandboxing.

+- **Supply Chain Risk:** Running untrusted or compromised models could expose systems to harmful behavior.
+This risk is minimized by using well-known models and secure execution environments, but it should still be acknowledged in agent design.

+- **Prompt Injection:** Agents that retrieve external content (such as browsing the web or loading documents) may encounter malicious instructions embedded in text.
+This reinforces the need for input validation and controlled memory usage.

+- **Public Exposure Risk:** Agents exposed to public inputs can be misused through adversarial prompts designed to trigger unsafe actions.
+As agent capability increases, so does the importance of limiting execution privileges.

+For this project, the agent is intentionally designed as a **decision-support and training assistant only**.
+It uses simulated, read-only tools for information retrieval and guidance and does not execute system commands, interact with live infrastructure, or perform automated actions.
+This approach aligns with best practices for safe AI deployment and reduces the risk associated with autonomous execution.

 ### Tooling
 - **Ollama** — Local LLM runtime